+Conduct the Tier 2 queue validation tests by direction for every model run.
+The analyst should conduct the queue validation for the finest resolution that is feasible, with practical bounds from 15 minutes up to one hour.
+BTO-TASU realizes that using sub-hourly time periods for validation may not be practical (e.g., data is unavailable at the sub-hourly level, the additional value does not justify the added level of effort required, etc.).
+Consider the queue validation test satisfied if the model passes the tests at the hourly level.
+Ideally, however, if using sub-hourly data, strive to satisfy the queue validation test at the sub-hourly level.

-Conduct the Tier 2 queue validation tests by direction for each 15-minute analysis period for every model run.
-Summarize the results of the queue validation tests for the average of all (valid) runs.
+Summarize and document the results of the queue validation tests.
 Include a copy of the queue validation tests as an attachment to the modeling methodology report and submit to the regional office for review and comment.
 The regional office will involve BTO-TASU in the review as appropriate.
 For sample formats or questions on the queue validation test, please contact BTO-TASU via the DOT Traffic Analysis & Modeling mailbox (DOTTrafficAnalysisModeling@dot.wi.gov).

-8.5.5 Lane Utilization
+8.4.5 Lane Utilization

 Refer to TEOpS 16-20-3 to identify whether to apply the Tier 2 (local) lane utilization validation test.
-Due to the limited availability of data for lane utilization, WisDOT did not perform an extensive evaluation on the possible GoF metrics to use for lane utilization validation.
-Other agencies (such as Oregon DOT, Minnesota DOT and Washington DOT) use their traffic volume validation criteria and a comparison of lane utilization percentages between the modeled and observed.
-BTO-TASU decided to use a similar method and chose an acceptance criterion of a RNSE of less than 3.0 for greater than 85 percent of data points (see Table 8.3).
+Other agencies (such as Oregon DOT, Minnesota DOT and Washington DOT) use their traffic volume validation criteria and a comparison of modeled and observed lane utilization percentages.
+Comparable to the criteria used by Oregon DOT, Minnesota DOT and Washington DOT, the acceptance criterion for lane utilization is a RNSE of less than 3.0 for greater than 85 percent of data points (see Table 8.3).
 The data points chosen for the lane utilization validation should represent those locations where lane usage is critical for the operations of the facility (e.g., weaving areas, upstream of lane drops, etc.).

 Although the analyst is encouraged to perform the quantitative lane utilization validation test for areas where lane usage has a significant influence on operations, BTO-TASU acknowledges that data may not always be available to conduct mathematical checks on lane utilization.
 As such, it may be acceptable to do more of a qualitative assessment to assess that the model reasonably reflects the lane utilization observed in the field.
+Justify and document the use of any qualitative assessments in the modeling methodology report.

+Conduct the lane utilization validation tests by direction for every model run.
+The analyst should conduct the lane utilization validation for the finest resolution that is feasible, with practical bounds from 15 minutes up to one hour.
+BTO-TASU realizes that using sub-hourly time periods for validation may not be practical (e.g., data is unavailable at the sub-hourly level, the additional value does not justify the added level of effort required, etc.).
+Consider the lane utilization validation test satisfied if the model passes the tests at the hourly level.
+Ideally, however, if using sub-hourly data, strive to satisfy the lane utilization validation test at the sub-hourly level.

-Conduct the lane utilization validation tests by direction for each 15-minute analysis period for every model run.
-Summarize the results of the lane utilization validation tests for the average of all (valid) runs.
+Summarize and document the results of the lane utilization validation tests.
 Include a copy of the lane utilization validation tests as an attachment to the modeling methodology report and submit to the regional office for review and comment.
 The regional office will involve BTO-TASU in the review as appropriate.
 For sample formats or questions on the lane utilization validation test, please contact BTO-TASU via the DOT Traffic Analysis & Modeling mailbox (DOTTrafficAnalysisModeling@dot.wi.gov).

-8.5.6 Density
+8.4.6 Density